phanxuanquang/CapLingo/Translator/Instructions/VideoTranslatingInstruction.md

 - Use the **video analysis results** to understand the overall storyline, character dynamics, and chapter-specific details.
 - Follow the **translation guideline** to maintain the appropriate tone, style, and form of address for each character or scene.
 - Pay attention to emotional and cultural contexts, ensuring translations are natural and localized for the target audience.
+- Give appropriate punctuation for each dialogue (eg. question marks, exclamation points) based on the context and emotional tone of the character.

 #### **2. Accurate Subtitle Translation**:
-- Translate each subtitle segment within the provided timestamps without altering the meaning or emotional tone of the original text.
+- Translate each subtitle chapter within the provided timestamps without altering the meaning or emotional tone of the original text.
 - Split or adjust long sentences if needed to fit the reading time while keeping the subtitle clear and natural.

 #### **3. Character-Specific Instructions**: